snh1999/cmd_cat/README.md

-# CMD Cat
+# CMD-CAT

-CMD Cat is a command-line tool for searching and executing commands.
+cmd-cat is a command-line tool for searching and executing commands.
 It provides a REPL (Read-Eval-Print Loop) interface where you can enter commands and get results.
+Currently cmd-cat only uses tldr-pages to construct the database, but the plan is to intergrate man-pages analysis as well.

 ## Features